Popcorn lung - what is it and why should you care?

 The disease causes scarring of the lungs and can be linked, among other things, to inhalation of the chemical diacetyl.
 The disease leads to chronic breathing difficulties, similar in many respects to COPD.

-But what does this have to do with e-cigarettes and why do so many people think vejpers are at risk of popcorn lung?
+But what does this have to do with e-cigarettes and why has the myth that vejp users are at risk of popcorn lung stuck in the debate?

 First and foremost.
 What is bronchiolitis obliterans (aka. popcorn lung)?